SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## total

-<details><summary><small>Inserts the sum of a set of fields into every row of the set.
+<details><summary><small>The <code>total</code> operator inserts the sum of a set of fields into every row of the set.
 Unlike the sum operator, which produces an aggregate value, the total operator inserts the total value as a new column, enabling expressions that compare an individual value to the total.</small></summary>

 **Syntax**